 As always, I recommend you get B12 from NATURAL sources first if you can (B12 is found in animal products — eggs, shellfish, meats).
 But if you can’t easily get it in your natural diet from natural foods, then here are the synthetic B12 supplements with good reputations for quality.

 VeganSafe B-12 contains methylcobalamin and adenosylcobalamin which are the primary sources for active B-12 found outside of the naturally produced B-12 our bodies generate.
 Global Health which is the company that produces VeganSafe B-12 has been around since 1998.
-Customers have note significant increases in energy while taking VeganSafe B-12 and for those who suffer from nervous system disorders found that they notice changes taking places within weeks of taking this supplement.
+Customers have noted significant increases in energy while taking VeganSafe B-12 and for those who suffer from nervous system disorders found that they notice changes taking places within weeks of taking this supplement.
 VeganSafe B-12 is also very good for fighting homocysteine which can increase your chances of cardiovascular disorders.
-When you look at the research over the years built to prove B-12’s effectiveness, you can’t go wrong with one of the only supplements that offer 2 high quality active forms!
+When you look at the research over the years built to prove B-12’s effectiveness, you can’t go wrong with one of the only supplements that offer 2 high-quality active forms!
 VeganSafe B-12 is my #1 choice for a B-12 supplement!

 #2 Jarrow Formulas Methylcobalamin (Methyl B12)